 The Food Pantry is open each Wednesday and Thursday from 9-12.
-For emergency food, please call (203) 397-0796 to schedule an appointment (emergency requests are seen between 10:00 a.m. – 11:30 a.m. on Wednesdays/Thursdays).
-A current photo ID/license, proof of dependents and income are required during the emergency food application process.
+For emergency food, please call (203) 397-0796 to schedule an appointment (emergency requests are seen between 1:00 p.m. – 2:30 p.m. on Thursdays).
+Emergency clients must meet with a social worker and will need to provide a current photo ID and/or license during the emergency food application process.

 In addition to supplemental and emergency food, JFSGNH also helps local families with Holiday food including Passover and a Thanksgiving food distribution.

-The Pantry is funded in part by grants from the United Way of Greater New Haven, the Community Foundation for Greater New Haven, the Jewish Federation and Jewish Foundation of Greater New Haven, CHEFA, and the BJ Charitable Foundation.
+The Pantry is funded in part by grants from the United Way of Greater New Haven, the Community Foundation for Greater New Haven, the Jewish Federation and Jewish Foundation of Greater New Haven.

 How to Help